janputra/nvidia_hotplugged/readme.md

 4. Save the configuration file.
 5. Reboot your system for the changes to take effect.

+A. Using install.sh script to install hot plugged handler service Use the command below
+    chmod +x ./install.h
+    sudo ./install.h

+B. Manually install.sh script to install hot plugged handler service

-6. After booting up again, cp nvidia_hotplug.service to systmemd service directory by using below command
+1. After booting up again, cp nvidia_hotplug.service to systmemd service directory by using below command

-    sudo cp ./nvidia_hotplug.sevice /etc/systemd/system/
+    sudo cp ./nvidia_hotplug.service /etc/systemd/system/

 for Ubuntu 18.04 LTS service file needs to be edited as below

 a. check $XAUTHORITY by running:
     echo $XAUTHORITY
-b. use printed result as XAUTHORITY environment in service file
+b. use printed result as XAUTHORITY environment in nvidia_hotplug.service service file

-7. Reload systemd services by using following command sudo systemctl daemon-reload
+2. Reload systemd services by using following command sudo systemctl daemon-reload

-6. Create a new udev rule to trigger hotplug service.
-In a text editor, create a new file in the /etc/udev/rules.d/ directory.
-7. Copy 99-hotplugged.rules, for Ubuntu 18.04 LTS, edit rules and change path for systemctl in RUN (from /usr/bin/systemctl to /bin/systemctl )
+3. Copy 99-hotplugged.rules, for Ubuntu 18.04 LTS, edit rules and change path for systemctl in RUN (from /usr/bin/systemctl to /bin/systemctl )

-8. Make the rule file readable by udev by running the following command in the terminal:
+4. Make the rule file readable by udev by running the following command in the terminal:

-    sudo chmod a+r /etc/udev/rules.d/99-monitor-detection.rules
+    sudo chmod a+r /etc/udev/rules.d/99-hotplugged.rules

-9. Reload the udev rules to apply the changes by running the following command:
+5. Reload the udev rules to apply the changes by running the following command:

     sudo udevadm control --reload-rules